zymbth/html-to-a4-template/README.md

 </script>
 ```

-The `execPaging` method takes one parameter, whose valid values include: string, element, element list, and other values are paged in the same way as the previous method.
+The `execPaging` method takes one parameter, whose valid values include: string, element, element list (HTMLCollection), and other values are paged in the same way as the previous method.

 Compared with the previous method, this method can eliminate the need for manual labeling.
 In order to correctly perform automatic labeling, you need to understand how it is automatically labeled:

 - The `execPaging` method obtains the parent element(s) of the "page" based on the valid parameter passed in;
 - Traverse the parent elements obtained in the previous step and add the "page" label to their child elements.
 Add the corresponding "pagination element" label to the child elements' child elements

+3) Mixing the use of two methods
+You can manually mark "pages" and "pagination elements", and specify automatic marking within a specific container.
+The only difference between the two is in the marking stage.

 ### Import in Browser